-Restricting brand name drugs when a generic version is available
+Restricting brand name drugs or biological products when a generic or interchangeable biosimilar version is available

-Generally, a "generic" drug works the same as a brand name drug and usually costs less.
-When a generic version of a brand name drug is available, our network pharmacies will provide you the generic version instead of the brand name drug.
-However, if your provider has told us the medical reason that the generic drug will not work for you, then we will cover the brand name drug.
-Your share of the cost may be greater for the brand name drug than for the generic drug.
+Generally, a "generic" drug or interchangeable biosimilar works the same as a brand name drug or original biological product and usually costs less.
+When a generic or interchangeable biosimilar version of a brand name drug or original biological product is available, our network pharmacies will provide you the generic or interchangeable biosimilar version instead of the brand name drug or original biological product.
+However, if your provider has told us the medical reason that the generic drug or original biological product.
+Your share of the cost may be greater for the brand name drug or original biological product.
+Your share of the cost may be greater for the brand name drug or original biological product than for the generic drug or interchangeable biosimilar.